 - Flu-like symptoms

-Some people are strange and actually can’t sleep when going through caffeine withdrawal.
+Some people actually can’t sleep when going through caffeine withdrawal.

 Detoxing is No Laughing Matter

 Fortunately the symptoms only last a few days to a week so there’s light at the end of the tunnel.

 However, even after the withdrawal period is over, I personally still never feel quite as good as I do when I’m drinking caffeine all of the time.